jonathjd/jonathjd.github.io/_posts/2024-03-21-parsing-fastq.md

 ```
 This function uses list comprehension to calculate the ASCII value for each character in the line and create a list.

-Finally, we will main a *main()* function that will contain the bulk of our logic.
+Finally, we will define a *main()* function that will contain the bulk of our logic.

 ```python
 def main():